-C-type prints are tough, don’t kink, scuff or scratch easily.
-They roll well, although do have a ‘memory’ if stored incorrectly for some time.
+C-type prints are tough, don't scuff or scratch easily.
+They roll well, although do have a 'memory' if stored incorrectly for some time.
 On the other hand, inkjet prints are quite sensitive and need to be handled carefully.
 The paper surface is easily scuffed and rolls with the emulsion out (unlike Light Jet) which can cause difficulties when trying to roll a print.
 The Colour Factory recommends flat packing your inkjet prints and are currently researching the availability of hardened papers.

 On the tricky topic of archival quality, the most superior method depends on your information source.
 The archival quality myth is purely an intercompany debate and as the situation stands inkjet technology has not been around long enough for testing to be proven accurate.
 The Wilhelm Imaging Research Company is seen as leaders in the field of testing archival permanence.
 However, other companies such as Kodak dispute its accelerated testing methods (of chromogenic prints), and as a result are missing from their data findings.
-C-type prints have withstood the test of time and have state of the art print life longevity – 100 years in typical home storage, 200 years in typical dark storage.
+Professionally processed C-type prints have withstood the test of time and have state of the art print life longevity - 100 years in typical home storage, 200 years in typical dark storage.
 Inkjet prints are believed to be equally as archival.

 * When choosing a print media, people often touch the surface of the inkjet or photographic papers and choose according to a tactile response.
 However, photography is a visual medium, so it is important to consider the tonal qualities of the image on the paper when making your decision.
 One should also consider the conceptual reasons for choosing a particular aesthetic.
 How does your choice of medium enhance your image, what are the positive and negatives?